-But we mustn't get carried away with neat tricks like this, or we risk getting so involved with even more clever countermeasures that we fall prey to the Titanic effect again by ignoring the system-level issues.
+But we mustn't get carried away with neat tricks like this, or we risk getting so involved with even more clever countermeasures that we fall prey to the Titanic Effect again by ignoring the system level issues.
 In most ticketing systems, petty fraud is easy.
-A free rider can jump the barrier at a subway station; an electricity meter can have a bypass switch wired across it; while barcoded ski lift passes, parking lot tickets, and the like can be forged with a scanner and printer.
+A free rider can jump the barrier at a subway station; an electricity meter can have a bypass switch wired across it; things like barcoded ski lift passes and parking lot tickets can be forged with a scanner and printer.
 The goal is to prevent fraud becoming systematic.
-Petty fraud should be at least slightly inconvenient and-more importantly-there should be more serious mechanisms to prevent anyone forging tickets on a large enough scale to develop a black market that could affect your client's business.
+So petty fraud should be at least slightly inconvenient and - more importantly - there should be more serious mechanisms to prevent anyone forging tickets on a large enough scale to develop a black market that could affect your client's business.

 The example I'll discuss in detail is the prepayment electricity meter.
-I chose this because I was lucky enough to consult on a project to electrify more than 2.5 million households in South Africa (a central election pledge made by Nelson Mandela when he took power).
-(This work is described in some detail in [39].)
+The reason for my choice is that I was lucky enough to consult on a project to electrify over two and a half million households in South Africa (a central election pledge made by Nelson Mandela when he took power).
+This work is described in some detail in [38].
 Most of the lessons learned apply directly to other ticketing systems.